On symmetric intersecting families: Introduction

+With these definitions in place, we may state the aforementioned question of Babai more precisely. \begin{problem} For $n,k \in \N$ with $k \le n/2$, determine $s(n,k)$. \end{problem} We remark that, in the non-uniform setting (where one studies families of sets not all of the same size, i.e., subsets of $\PN$), several authors have obtained results on the maximum size of symmetric families that are intersecting (or satisfy some stronger intersection requirement); see for example the results of Frankl~\citep{frankl-1}, Cameron, Frankl and Kantor~\citep{frankl-2}, and the more recent results of the first and third authors~\citep{en}.
+Relatively little seems to be known in the uniform setting, however.

-Of course, if $k > n/2$, then $[n]^{(k)}$ itself is a symmetric intersecting family, so $s(n,k) = \binom{n}{k}$; we may therefore restrict our attention to the case where $k \le n/2$.
-We will particularly be interested in determining when a symmetric uniform intersecting family must be significantly smaller than the extremal families (of the same uniformity) in the Erd\H{o}s--Ko--Rado theorem.
-A more precise formulation of this question is as follows. \begin{problem} For which $k = k(n) \le n/2$ is $s(n,k) = o(\binom{n-1}{k-1})$? \end{problem}
+As a first step towards Problem~\ref{bab}, we focus on determining when a symmetric uniform intersecting family must be \emph{significantly smaller} than the extremal families (of the same uniformity) in the Erd\H{o}s--Ko--Rado theorem.
+A more precise formulation of this question is as follows. \begin{question} For which $k = k(n) \le n/2$ is $s(n,k) = o(\binom{n-1}{k-1})$ as $n \to \infty$? \end{question}

-In this paper, by utilising a well-known sharp threshold result of Friedgut and the second author~\citep{FK}, together with an estimate of Friedgut~\citep{F}, we prove the following. \begin{theorem} There exists a universal constant $c>0$ such that for any $n, k \in \N$ with $k \le n/2$, we have
+Utilising a well-known sharp threshold result of Friedgut and the second author~\citep{FK}, we prove the following. \begin{theorem} There exists a universal constant $c>0$ such that